-Your ability to concentrate or react may be reduced if your blood sugar is lowered (hypoglycaemia), or raised (hyperglycaemia) or fly ou develop visual problems as a result of such conditions.
+Your ability to concentrate or react may be impaired if your blood sugar is lowered (hypoglycaemia), or raised (hyperglycaemia) or if you develop visual problems as a result of such conditions.
 Bear in mind that you could endanger yourself or others (e.g. when driving a car or using machines).
 Please ask your doctor whether you can drive a car if you:

-have frequent episodes of hypoglycaemia, have feaver or no warmin signate.

-- have fewer or no warning signals of hypoglycaemia.
+- have frequent episodes of hypoglycaemia, - have fewer or no warning signals of hypoglycaemia.

-Glimepiride tablets contains
+Glimepiride tablets contains lactose

-If you have been told by your doctor that you cannot tolerate some sugars, contact your doctor before taking this medicinal product.
+If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.